Pellelapell/Pellelapell/README.md

 ## 📫 Contact

-Feel free to reach out if you’d like to discuss a project or an apprenticeship opportunity.
+Feel free to contact me by mail or on linkedin if you’d like to discuss a project or an apprenticeship opportunity.